Pamunkey: Gradual English colonization

 Powhatan's maternal half-brother and ultimate successor, Opechancanough, launched attacks in 1622 and 1644 as a result of English colonists encroaching on Powhatan lands.
 The first, known as the Indian massacre of 1622, destroyed colonial settlements such as Henricus and Wolstenholme Towne, and nearly wiped out the colony.
 Jamestown was spared in the attack of 1622 due to a warning.
 During each attack, about 350–400 settlers were killed.
 In 1622, the population had been 1,200, and in 1644, 8,000 prior to the attacks.
 Captured in 1646, Opechancanough was killed by a settler assigned to guard him, against orders.
-His death contributed to the decline of the Powhatan chiefdom.
+His death contributed to the decline of the Powhatan Confederacy.

 In 1646, the first treaty was signed between the Opechancanough's successor, Necotowance, and the English.
 The treaty set up boundaries between lands set aside for the Virginia tribes and those that were now considered property of English colonists, reservations lands, and yearly tribute payment of fish and game (made to the English).
 These boundaries could not be crossed unless it was on official business and badges had to be worn to illustrate the point.
 During the late 17th and early 18th centuries, English settlers continued to expand the colony of Virginia, even further by displacing the Pamunkey and making it impossible for them to sustain their traditional practices.